leonardothibes/puppet-wget/README.md

 }
 ```

-Download with user owner and group of file
+Download with user owner and group of file:
 ```puppet
 node default {
 	wget {